-In the meantime, the insurance company currently controlling your claim and your recovery already has a team of lawyers and doctors at its disposal.
-The fact of the matter is that oftentimes, the insurance company has "in-house" counsel, lawyers that are employed by the insurance company itself.
+The fact of the matter is that often times, the insurance company has "in-house" counsel, lawyers that are employed by the insurance company itself.
 Their desks are often right down the hall from the claims representative's desk and they are available all day long for legal questions and strategy.
-With great confidence, we can assure you that they are not trying to figure out how to maximize your benefit recovery.
+With great confidence, I can assure you that they are not trying to figure out how to maximize your benefit recovery.
 The insurance company lawyer's job is to see if there is a feasible way to a) deny your claim, or b) minimize your benefits.

-One big advantage of having a lawyer is, quite frankly, your benefit recovery is greater than that of an unrepresented claimant.
+Another advantage from having a lawyer is, quite frankly, your benefit recovery is greater than that of an unrepresented claimant.
 As an example, shortly after the Missouri Legislature overhauled their workers compensation statutes in 2005, The Missouri Lawyers Weekly did a survey of the average settlement before and after the statutory changes.
-The survey was cited in an article published on
+The survey was cited in an article published on www.allbusiness.com and stated:

 According to Division of Workers' Compensation figures, represented workers in the year before the law change earned average settlements that were 38 percent, or $5,600, larger than those who were pro se (unrepresented).
 However, the gap has widened, with represented workers in the year after the law change getting average settlements that were 49 percent, or $7,300, more on average than those of pro se workers.

-Unrepresented claimants, on average, are LEAVING on $7,300 the table just because they did not want to hire an attorney.
-Even before the changes, there was a huge difference between the recoveries of represented and unrepresented injured workers, and it has only gotten worse since then.
+Even before the changes, there was a huge difference between the recoveries of represented and unrepresented injured workers and it has only gotten worse since then.